miracuse/miracuse.github.io/docs/adventuring/combat/damage.md

 # Damage

-In most cases, **a successful attack from a Player or an enemy will inflict one box of Physical damage**.
-This is the case regardless of whether the attack comes from a sword, arrow, fireball, or anywhere else.
+>**Tip**: By default, any successful hit on a character or enemy deals one box of damage.

-However, various Kits can modify attacks.
+Various Kits can modify attacks.
 [Weapons](../../classes/soldier/index.md) can add damage and effects like knockback.
-[Items](../../classes/alchemist/index.md) like grenades deal damage in an area-of-effect.
+Certain [Alchemy Items](../../classes/alchemist/index.md) like grenades deal damage in an area-of-effect.
 [Magic](../../classes/mage/index.md) might ignite enemies, pin them to the ground with gravity, or change the terrain.
 Similarly, enemies may have abilities that do the same for their attacks.

+---

 ### Defense